Time limits for de facto claims

 • The separation date is usually when the clock starts

-• Missing the deadline generally means you cannot pursue a claim later
+• Missing the deadline generally means a claim cannot be pursued later

 • Different types of claims may have different timeframes